 According to Nimby, the Puerto Rico Science, Technology and Research Trust recently granted a sponsorship to Holberton School to support its Holberton Software Development School and Computer Science coding program.

-NexGenT is about to IPO under the Regulation A+ securities exemption and has agreed to be featured on entrepreneur.com’s new TV series, “Going Public.”
+NexGenT (now NGT Academy) is about to IPO under the Regulation A+ securities exemption and has agreed to be featured on entrepreneur.com’s new TV series, “Going Public.”